inbo/craywatch/pages/locaties-selecteren.md

 ---
-title: Locaties
+title: Locaties selecteren
-description: Locaties selecteren en reserveren
+description: Locaties bekijken en selecteren
-permalink: /locaties/
+permalink: /locaties-selecteren/
 ---

 The map with pounds (polygons) and occurrences must be added in this page.